 \section{Chiral behaviour of quark distribution moments}

 Here we outline the derivation of chiral extrapolation formulae for the quark distribution moments.
-This is done by first developing the extrapolation of the matrix elements of the relevant twist-2 operators.
+This is done by first developing the extrapolation of the matrix elements of the relevant twist-2 operators shown in Eqs.~(\ref{eq:twistop1}) and (\ref{eq:twistop2}).
 We allow for isospin-breaking, that is, for $m_u \ne m_d$, so the results of this work may be applied to both $(2+1)$- and $(1+1+1)$-flavour lattice simulations of these moments.